 Interest Reset Dates.
-The rate of interest on a floating rate note will be reset, by the calculation agent described below, daily, weekly, monthly, quarterly, semi-annually or annually.
+The rate of interest on a floating rate note, other than a SOFR Index note or a floating rate note based on another backward looking rate, will be reset, by the calculation agent described below, daily, weekly, monthly, quarterly, semi-annually or annually.
 The date on which the interest rate resets and the reset rate becomes effective is called the interest reset date.
 Except as otherwise specified in the applicable pricing supplement, the interest reset date will be as follows:

-- for floating rate notes that reset daily, each business day; - for floating rate notes that reset weekly and are not treasury rate notes, the Wednesday of each week; - for treasury rate notes that reset weekly, the Tuesday of each week; - for floating rate notes that reset monthly, the third Wednesday of each month; - for floating rate notes that reset quarterly, the third Wednesday of each of four months of each year as indicated in the relevant pricing supplement; - for floating rate notes that reset semi-annually, the third Wednesday of each of two months of each year as indicated in the relevant pricing supplement; and

-• for floating rate notes that reset annually, the third Wednesday of one month of each year as indicated in the relevant pricing supplement.
+- for floating rate notes that reset daily, each business day; - for floating rate notes that reset weekly and are not treasury rate notes, the Wednesday of each week; - for treasury rate notes that reset weekly, the Tuesday of each week; - for floating rate notes that reset monthly, the third Wednesday of each month; - for floating rate notes that reset quarterly, the third Wednesday of each of four months of each year as indicated in the relevant pricing supplement; - for floating rate notes that reset semi-annually, the third Wednesday of each of two months of each year as indicated in the relevant pricing supplement; and - for floating rate notes that reset annually, the third Wednesday of one month of each year as indicated in the relevant pricing supplement.

-For a floating rate note, the interest rate in effect on any particular day will be the interest rate determined with respect to the latest interest reset date that occurs on or before that day.
+For a floating rate note other than a SOFR Index note or a floating rate note based on another backward looking rate, the interest rate in effect on any particular day will be the interest rate determined with respect to the latest interest reset date that occurs on or before that day.
 There are several exceptions, however, to the reset provisions described above.
+For example, for a SOFR Index note, the interest rate in effect on any particular day will be the interest rate determined with respect to the interest period in which that day occurs.

 If any interest reset date for a floating rate note would otherwise be a day that is not a business day, the interest reset date will be postponed to the next day that is a business day.
-For a LIBOR or EURIBOR note, however, if that business day is in the next succeeding calendar month, the interest reset date will be the immediately preceding business day.
+For a EURIBOR note, however, if that business day is in the next succeeding calendar month, the interest reset date will be the immediately preceding business day.

 Interest Determination Dates.
-The interest rate that takes effect on an interest reset date will be determined by the calculation agent by reference to a particular date called an interest determination date.
+The interest rate that takes effect on an interest reset date (or, in the case of a SOFR Index note or a floating rate note based on another backward looking rate, the interest rate determined for the applicable interest period) will be determined by the calculation agent by reference to a particular date called an interest determination date.
 Except as otherwise indicated in the relevant pricing supplement: